 - Physical education – play in the courtyard encompasses running, climbing, and ball games

-Students transition to grades 1 & 2 taught by Arielle Evans.
+Students transition to grades 1 & 2 taught by Arielle Lane.
 Arielle has experience in the Montessori system.
 She has taught LCA students earlier as their early K / K teacher, with notable success.
 Please see the page on grades 1 & 2 for more details.